Kosovo struggles to shake Wild West image among investors

 Whether the victim of over-zealous officials or something more sinister, Fox Marble has gone from investment trailblazer to cautionary tale in the risks of doing business in this country of 1.7 million people roughly half the size of Wales.

-In December, Kosovo's Mining and Minerals Commission ICMM.L revoked four of Fox Marble's five licences, saying the firm had failed to start work within an agreed time frame.
+In December, Kosovo's Mining and Minerals Commission (ICMM) revoked four of Fox Marble's five licences, saying the firm had failed to start work within an agreed time frame.

 "It could take years for the work to start.
 How do we know?" the chairman of the ICMM board, Ahmet Tmava, told Reuters.
 "Our resources must not be held hostage."